 In the first place, automaticity is not always rigorously defined in this literature.
 Early studies of automaticity in social cognition took pains to assure that the processing in question was truly automatic by assessing one or more canonical features, such as those listed in Table 1.
+For example, in his early studies Bargh presented primes while subjects were actively processing other targets - e.g., over the unattended channel in a dichotic listening task (Bargh, 1982), or in the peripheral field of vision during a vigilance task (Bargh & Pietromonaco, 1982).
 More recently, however, as in the experiments by Bargh et al. (2001) described earlier, automaticity is inferred merely from the fact that some behavior occurs incidentally, in the absence of specific instructions.
-In what might be called, with apologies to Daniel Patrick Moynihan (1993), defining automaticity down, investigators do not always attempt to confirm that the ostensibly automatic process actually occurs outside focal attention, for example, or consumes little or nothing by way of attentional resources, or minimizes interference with other ongoing processes.
+In what might be called, with apologies to Daniel Patrick Moynihan (Moynihan, 1993), defining automaticity down, investigators do not always attempt to confirm that the ostensibly automatic process actually occurred outside focal attention, for example, or consumed little or nothing by way of attentional resources, or failed to interfere with other ongoing processes.
+Claims that motives are activated automatically and unconsciously are more convincing when investigators take the trouble to more rigorously define what they mean by "automaticity".

 The reliance on "incidental" processing is particularly problematic.
 The fact that subjects are not specifically instructed to perform some task or operation does not necessarily mean that it has been performed automatically.
-The subject's manifest task, such as solving anagrams, may leave plenty of cognitive capacity available to engage in other processing activities, such as mind wandering (Singer, 1966; Smallwood & Schooler, 2006), if subjects choose to do so.
+The subject's manifest task, such as solving anagrams, may leave plenty of cognitive capacity available to engage in other processing activities, such as mind-wandering (Singer, 1966; Smallwood & Schooler, 2006), if subjects choose to do so.
+In experimental situations, of course, one of those cognitive activities may be trying to figure out the real purpose of the experiment (Orne, 1962).
+If, for example, subjects notice that a large number of items in a word-finding puzzle relate to high achievement, they may suspect that this is not a random event, and in fact may be related to the purposes of the experiment.
+If so, they are unlikely to disclose this insight to the experimenter in a post-experimental debriefing, as that would invalidate their participation.